Greg Brillantes: Later life and death

 Brillantes suffered from an increasing loss of mobility in the last years of his life, after taking a fall in 2015 and injuring his hip in 2017.
 Despite this, he remained active in the Philippine literary world, speaking with young writers and publishing a collection of his stories.
 He died from complications of a fall on September 26, 2025, at the age of 92.
 He is survived by his wife, Lourdes Brillantes, and daughters Patricia, Chi, and Alicia.

 Honors and legacy

 By the time of his death, Brillantes was already "widely regarded as one of the most influential voices in Philippine English fiction" and "one of the pillars of Philippine literature."

 In the 2006 Graphic/Fiction Awards, the main local sponsor of the contest, specialty book shop Fully Booked, acknowledged Brillantes as one of the godfathers of fantastic literature in English by naming the first category the Gregorio C. Brillantes Prize for Prose.
 He later acted as one of the judges of the Philippine Graphic Novel Awards in 2007.

+In 2026, Brillantes was posthumously recognized as a National Artist of the Philippines for Literature following the issuance of Proclamation No. 1414 by president Bongbong Marcos.